socameron/lcwgs-lupine/README.md

 # Population Genetics - _Lupinus perennis_ (lcWGS)

-This is a Snakemake workflow for running the following analyses:
+This is a Snakemake workflow for running the population genetic analyses.
+It includes the following analyses:

 1. Relatedness structure for identifying clones
 2. Individual-level inbreeding coeffcieints